erinantoine1/Word-Density-Test/README.md

 	<li>Difficulty: The difficulty of your game (Easy, Medium, Hard)</li>
 	<li>Genre: The genre of the songs in your game (Random, Pop, Alt/Rock)</li>
 </ul>
-- From settings, users may navigate to other pages in the app by clicking on the associated icon at the top of the page
+- From settings, users may navigate to other pages in the app by clicking on the associated icon @ top of page
 <ul>
 	<li><: Navigates back to the main menu</li>
 	<li>!: Navigates to the game tutorial</li>